18F/18f.gsa.gov/pages/how-we-work.md

 lead: Together, we create a unified team by pairing our technical expertise with your program knowledge.
 ---

-18F partners with federal agencies to help you deliver digital experiences that address your strategic initiatives.
+18F partners with federal agencies to help you deliver exceptional digital experiences that address your strategic initiatives.
 Each engagement is structured as a close partnership between an 18F team and your agency.
-Our work together is guided by focusing on user-centered development, testing to validate hypotheses, and deploying products in the open.
+Our work together is guided by understanding the needs of users, testing to validate hypotheses, shipping often, and making our work open to the public.
 Learn a little bit more below or find more information in the [18F Partnership Principles]({{site.baseurl}}/partnership-principles/) and the [U.S. Digital Services Playbook](https://playbook.cio.gov/).

+## Our principles

 <ul class="icon-list-wrapper">
   <li class="icon-list">
     <figure class="icon-list-image">{% include svg/icons/respect-icon.svg %}</figure>
     <div class="icon-list-text">
-      <p class="p-bold">Respect for government workers</p>
+      <p class="p-bold">Building partnerships</p>
       <p>Civil servants have tremendous knowledge about what it takes to achieve their agency’s mission.
-We offer technical expertise to pair with your experience so we can all better serve the public.</p>
+We build successful partnerships by pairing our technical expertise with your experience.</p>
     </div>
   </li>